Hydrothermal vent microbial communities: Types of hydrothermal vents

 Vent types correlate with geochemical and physical conditions.
 Characteristics like temperature, mineralogy, and pH.
 The most common hydrothermal vents are black smokers and white smokers, the general third type being diffuse vents.
 Alkaline vents occur as well, along with other forms of hydrothermal vents.

 Black smoker

-Generally release water hotter than the other vents between 300-400 °C. Fluids are high in metal sulfides such as iron, manganese, and copper, and zinc.
+Generally release water hotter than the other vents between 300 and 400 °C. Fluids are high in metal sulfides such as iron, manganese, and copper, and zinc.
 These minerals precipitate when exposed to cold waters, and deposit on the seabed and form chimney-like structures.